 - Base: Plots that correspond to the desired sample size for a given 'DesignStratum'.
 For targeted points, these correspond to the highest priority sites as designated by project leads, while in random designs, these are the points with the lowest draw order.
 Ideally, all base plots would be successfully sampled and no oversample plots would be needed.
 However, for a variety of reasons, base plots are frequently rejected and subsequently not sampled.
-The number of points in a particular 'DesignStratum' assigned as "Base" in the panel field of the Plots layer indicates the target number of plots to be sampled during the current field season. - Oversample: Plots that are used as replacements for points that are rejected or cannot be sampled.
+The number of points in a particular 'DesignStratum' assigned as "Base" in the 'BaseOver' field of the 'Plots' layer indicates the target number of plots to be sampled during the current field season. - Oversample: Plots that are used as replacements for points that are rejected or cannot be sampled.

-While the concept of "base" and "oversample" originally comes from random designs, it has been applied to targeted sites in order to clearly communicate desired sample numbers and sampling priorities from project leads to crews.
+While the concept of "base" and "oversample" originally comes from random designs, it has been applied to targeted sites to clearly communicate desired sample numbers and sampling priorities from project leads to crews.
+Targeted designs typically have an oversample of 1 oversample for every 5 base points.
 Base and oversample points from random and targeted sampling approaches should be considered separately, meaning a rejected random base site should be replaced with a random oversample from the same stratum, not a targeted oversample.

-D. Additional Considerations for Evaluating Random Designs
+I. Additional Considerations for Evaluating Random Designs

-Evaluation of random designs and sampling order
+1. Evaluation of random designs and sampling order

 All sampling locations in a random design should be sampled in the order in which they appear within each stratum.
 As a rule of thumb, start by evaluating and sampling base plots (i.e., the lowest 'PriorityOrder') for each stratum.
 If a plot (base or oversample) is rejected, replace it with the first random oversample plot within a given stratum (lowest 'PriorityOrder') to achieve the desired sample size.
-'PriorityOrder' is a sequential number assigned to each plot within each stratum and used to ensure plots are in the correct order.
+'PriorityOrder' is a sequential number assigned to each plot within each stratum and used to ensure plots are in the correct order to achieve a spatially balanced design.

-However, it is not always logistically practical to visit points in their exact order.
-Below are some best practices for evaluating and sampling base and oversample points:

-- If you are confident all base points within a stratum will be evaluated or sampled by the end of the field season, then base points may be evaluated (office and/or field) in any order.
-Whenever possible, base points should be prioritized before oversample points. - Evaluate all base points in each stratum first.
+Evaluate all base points in each stratum first.
 Then assess the base point failure rate for each stratum by counting the number of inaccessible or nontarget points.
-Use this failure rate to estimate how many oversample points may be needed per stratum.
+Use this failure rate to estimate how many oversample points may be needed per stratum, plan sampling efforts, and assess whether there are an adequate number of points available for this year's sampling effort.
 For example, if, during office evaluation, there are ten base points and five are rejected, ten more oversample points are likely needed to ensure five more sampleable points on average.
-If during the field season it seems as though an insufficient number of oversample points were drawn in the design to achieve desired sample sizes, contact the National AIM Team. - Use the above failure rates and anticipated oversample points to plan field trips so that both base and oversample points are visited.
-This can be advantageous if potentially needed oversample points are located near base points that you plan to sample during current or future hitches, and it would be difficult or resource intensive to visit these oversample points at a later date.
-However, determining how many oversample points are needed can be a guessing game.
-Therefore, the first trips should just consist of base points until you have a better idea of how many points are actually rejected. - If points are sampled out of order it is important that no holes are left in the design by the end of the field season (see 'Holes in the design,' below).
+Having more oversample points than necessary is preferable to running out of points before completing a design.
+If during the field season it seems as though an insufficient number of oversample points were drawn in the design to achieve desired sample sizes, contact the National AIM Team.

+If points are sampled out of order it is important that no holes are left in the design by the end of the field season (see 'Holes in the design,' below).

-Holes in the design
+2. Holes in the design

 Sampling plots out of order in random designs or having lots of inaccessible plots can cause 'holes' in the design.
 Holes result from "inaccessible" or "unknown" plot designations that fall between evaluated plots, which includes sampled plots.
+Holes occurring in clusters so that certain areas are undersampled, introduces bias into the design.
 As a rule of thumb, ensure that holes do not make up >30% of evaluated plots (excluding non-target).